reactjs/react.dev/content/docs/create-a-new-react-app.md

 * Optimizing the bundles for production.
 * Running unit tests.

-All of the toolchains recommended on this page **don't require configuration to get started**.
+The toolchains recommended on this page **don't require configuration to get started**.

 ## HTML with `<script>` Tags